 In most cases, downer cow syndrome is a complication of periparturient hypocalcemia (milk fever, see Parturient Paresis in Cows) in cows that do not fully respond to calcium therapy.
 Calving paralysis after dystocia may also result in recumbency due to traumatic injury to tissues and nerves inside the pelvic cavity.
 Regardless of the initial cause of recumbency, all cattle develop pressure-induced damage to muscles and nerves of the pelvic limbs, especially when lying on a hard surface.
 The hindlimb muscles of the leg the animal is lying on are compressed between the bones and the skin by the physical pressure from the weight of the recumbent cow.

-With prolonged recumbency (eg, if treatment of hypocalcemia is delayed), the lymphatic and venous drainage to muscle is decreased due to sustained pressure with no decrease in arterial blood flow.
+With prolonged recumbency (eg, if treatment of hypocalcemia is delayed), the lymphatic and venous drainage to muscle is decreased because of sustained pressure with no decrease in arterial blood flow.
 The net result of pressure-induced changes in blood flow is an increase in interstitial fluid volume and pressure within the muscle, because the fascia around each muscle cannot expand sufficiently to accommodate the increase in interstitial volume.
 In severe and prolonged cases of recumbency, the increase in intramuscular pressure is visible as a firm swelling of the muscle.
 The resulting compression of muscles, nerves, and blood vessels within an enclosed compartment induces ischemic pressure damage of muscle and nerves, also named compartment syndrome.
 The severity of pressure damage to the muscles depends on regional anatomic factors (bones), duration of compression, and the surface on which the animal is kept.

 Pressure myopathy in downer cows is often complicated by damage to and functional loss of the sciatic nerve and its peroneal branch.
 The sciatic nerve may be damaged by direct compression against the caudal femur, secondary swelling of the surrounding muscles, or both.
 The degree of damage to the sciatic nerve is thought to be a critical factor for recovery of downer cows.
 Damage to the peroneal branch of the sciatic nerve results from direct pressure on the nerve as it crosses over the lateral condyle of the femur.

 Experimental sternal recumbency in halothane-anesthetized cattle for 6–12 hr, with the right hindlimb positioned under the body, resulted in a swollen and rigid limb and permanent (terminal) recumbency in 50% of the cases.
-Cattle that were able to stand after anesthesia showed hyperflexion of the fetlock, indicating peroneal nerve paralysis, and myoglobinuria with dark brown urine.
+Cattle able to stand after anesthesia showed hyperflexion of the fetlock, indicating peroneal nerve paralysis, and myoglobinuria with dark brown urine.
 Necropsy of terminal downer cases revealed extensive necrosis of the caudal thigh muscles and inflammation of the sciatic nerve caudal to the proximal end of the femur.

-Additional complications of prolonged recumbency include acute mastitis, metritis, decubital ulcers, and traumatic injuries to the limbs (eg, laceration and rupture of muscle fibers in the thigh) from struggling and efforts to rise.
+Additional complications of prolonged recumbency include acute mastitis, decubital ulcers, and traumatic injuries to the limbs (eg, laceration and rupture of muscle fibers in the thigh) from struggling and efforts to rise.

 Periparturient cows may be found in lateral recumbency, which may indicate an unresolved metabolic problem such as hypocalcemia or hypomagnesemia.
 Inquiries into the severity and duration of parturition may suggest that the recumbency is at least partially due to exhaustion.
 In involuntary sternal recumbency, some cows may have a dull, listless appearance.
 This may indicate hypocalcemia in periparturient mature cows.
 The second most likely cause of depression is toxemia, the cause of which is most commonly found in the genital tract or mammary gland.
 Other cows found in involuntary sternal recumbency may be bright and alert in appearance—the most typical demeanor of the true problem downer cow.
 If the animal is young or not pregnant, the cause is likely to be either physical damage or a rare condition, either of which requires careful, detailed examination.

 The positioning of the hindlimbs may indicate the cause of the recumbency.
-Limbs splayed out behind the animal may indicate obturator paralysis, hip dislocation, or fracture of the femur or tibia.
+Limbs splayed out behind the animal may indicate obturator nerve paresis or paralysis, hip dislocation, or fracture of the femur or tibia.
 Fracture should be suspected whenever the upper limb is extended sideways in such a manner that a crease is formed in the skin.